Kayak Life in Door County: It's All About The Water

 - 6 min read

+Instead of keeping an easier, safer job — working for a high-volume company — I chose to strike off on my own to try to do something I really believe in.
 For a few years now, I’ve been able to pretty much paddle a sea kayak to survive.
 Somehow.
 That doesn’t mean every day is cinematic.
 It means running tours, selling kayak paddles, giving presentations at the local library, working odd jobs, hauling boats in wind, loading trailers in rain, checking forecasts more than social media, and doing math at the kitchen table wondering if the season will come together.

+It’s a meager living financially.
+But it’s rich in experience beyond money or status.
 There are days when everything clicks — long strings of tours, calm water, guests laughing mid-stroke, someone quietly saying, “I had no idea this existed.”
 Those days fill you up.
 And then there are days with no bookings.
 Days when the lake is perfect and no one shows.
 Days when startup debt feels heavier than the kayaks.
 Days when friends don’t quite understand why you chose this path.
 Days when social media stays quiet and you wonder if you’re invisible.
 It’s not all fun.
 But it’s always real.

 And that honesty shapes how I guide.
 I don’t sell Door County as something it’s not.
 I help people experience it as it is — beautiful, powerful, humbling, and deeply restorative.